zogofinance/zogo-360-docs/examples/README_PAIG.md

 # Zogo 360 Platform-Agnostic Integration Guide

-This guide provides instructions for integrating Zogo 360 into any platform (Swift, Kotlin, Flutter, etc.) by implementing a WebView-based solution with proper message passing.
+This guide provides high level instructions for integrating Zogo 360 into any platform (Swift, Kotlin, Flutter, TabrisJS, etc.) by implementing a WebView-based solution with proper message passing.

 ## Overview